0%

 Before diving into the mechanics, let’s examine why data interpretation is crucial to SEO.
 At its core, SEO is a game of adaptation.

-Search engines continually evolve, user behavior shifts, and the competitive landscape remains unchanged.
+Search engines continually evolve, user behaviour shifts, and the competitive landscape remains unchanged.

-Data interpretation helps businesses understand these changes at the granular level, offering them the knowledge they need to adapt and thrive.
+Data interpretation enables businesses to understand these changes at a granular level, providing them with the knowledge they need to adapt and thrive.

 Data interpretation takes raw data—perhaps hundreds or thousands of data points—and sifts through them to find patterns, anomalies, and trends.

-It doesn’t merely look at what the data is but probes into why the data is the way it is.
+It doesn’t merely examine the data, but probes into why the data is the way it is.
 This inquiry is essential for answering pressing business questions like:

 • Why has website traffic decreased this month?